ray0711/miscale2garmin/README.md

 ## 4. Preparing Linux system
 - I based on a virtual machine with Debian Buster.
 I prefer the minimal version with an ssh server (Net Install);
-- minimum hardware requirements are: 1 CPU, 512 MB RAM, 2 GB HDD;
+- minimum hardware requirements are: 1 CPU, 512 MB RAM, 2 GB HDD, network connection (e.g. Raspberry Pi Zero W with Pi OS Lite);
 - the following modules need to be installed: mosquitto, mosquitto-clients;
 - you need to set up a password for MQTT (password must be the same as in ESP32): sudo mosquitto_passwd -c /etc/mosquitto/passwd admin;
 - open a configuration file for Mosquitto and tell it to use this password file to require logins for all connections: allow_anonymous false,